-The launch of Disney+ in 2019 was widely anticipated, but not just for the films and TV shows that we grew up with.
-Disney Originals produced exclusively for the on-demand streaming service play a big role in convincing families and fans to join Disney+.
-We’ve compiled everything we know about these Disney Originals going into 2020.
+By the end of 2020, Disney+ had signed up more than 137 million paid subscribers making it one of the most successful streamer debuts in history.
+That popularity was not only due to the hundreds of films and TV shows from Disney’s archives.
+Disney+ Originals produced exclusively for the on-demand streaming service played a big role in convincing families and fans to sign up.
+We’ve compiled everything we know in 2021 about Disney+ Originals.

 What You Need to Know About Disney+